Greater Cambridge Local Plan

 Cambridge City Council and South Cambridgeshire District Council are working together to create a joint Local Plan for the two areas – which we are referring to as Greater Cambridge.
-This is the first time we will have a joint Local Plan, and it will ensure that there is a consistent approach to planning and building across both areas over the next 20 years.
+This is the first time we will have a joint Local Plan, and it will ensure that there is a consistent approach to planning and building across both areas up to 2041.

-A Local Plan is a legal document that the Councils are required to prepare.
-It sets out the future land use and planning policies for the area over a set time period.
-It sets out:
+A Local Plan is a legal document that we are required to prepare, which sets out the future land use and planning policies for the area over a set time period.
+This includes: